dinki/View-Assist/View Assist dashboard and views/views/clock/README.md

 Details for Clock View

 This card can be added by copy pasting.
-One configuration will need to be made for the background image to be visible:
+One variable in the configuration will need to be made for the background image to be visible:

 ```
 variables: